ahmadekhalili/onetomultipleimage/README.md

 # onetomultipleimage

-onetomultipleimage is a django package to convert one image to specified sizes. it can be used in REST or django model.
+onetomultipleimage is a django package to convert one image to specified sizes.
+You give an image, and receive uploaded of that image in different sizes.
+It can be used in REST or django model.

 ## installation